 - a) The sanction for all infringements is initially a free pass. - b) A free pass is also awarded: - i.
 To start the match at the beginning of each half from the centre of the pitch. - ii.
 From the side of the pitch when the ball or ball carrier goes into touch at the point where the ball or ball carrier went out of play. - iii.
 From where the referee makes a mark when an infringement has taken place. - iv.
 After a try is scored, to restart the match by the non-scoring team from the centre of the pitch. - v.
 When the ball is pulled from the ball carrier's grasp. - c) At a free pass, the passer must start with the ball in both hands and, when the referee calls "Play", pass the ball backwards through the air to a member of their team.
-For safety reasons, no player may run until the pass is made. - d) i.
-At a free pass, the opposition must be 7 metres back from the mark.
+For safety reasons, no player may run until the pass is made.

+- d) i.
+At a free pass, the opposition must be 3 metres back from the mark.
 They cannot start moving forward until the ball leaves the hands of the player passing the ball. - ii.
-If an infringement takes place or the ball goes into touch over the goal line or within 7 metres of the goal line, then the free pass must be awarded to the non-offending side 7 metres from the goal line.
-This gives more space for both attacking and defending teams to play in.
+If an infringement takes place or the ball goes into touch over the goal line or within 3 metres of the goal line, then the free pass must be awarded to the non-offending team 3 metres from the goal line.
+This gives more space for both teams to play.
+A mark for a free pass may not take place within 3 metres of a goal line.